Master of Science in Occupational Therapy

 The MSOT program (78 credits) is delivered as a full-time on-campus program.
 Students enter the occupational therapy program in the Fall Semester and progress through the program as a cohort.
 The typical program is 28 months in length and is conducted over 7 consecutive semesters (including summers).

 Fieldwork experiences are important components of Occupational Therapy education.
 Davenport University Occupational Therapy students will participate in fieldwork experiences throughout the program.
 Some fieldwork will occur in combination with on-campus classes at locations close to Grand Rapids.
 Other fieldwork occurs as full-time immersion experiences where students leave campus for extended periods of time.
 The full-time fieldwork immersion experiences may occur nationwide.
 Students enrolled in the program cannot be guaranteed fieldwork placements in any specific location including the Grand Rapids area.
+Students are responsible for housing and transportation related to education experiences (including fieldwork).

 Occupational Therapy Program Philosophy